 Why Vulnerability Is Important

-At some point in our childhood, we experience a time when being open to criticism or rejection causes us pain.
-(Perhaps our crush rejects us, we are punished after admitting we forgot our homework, or are told we don't sing well enough to make the school musical.)
+At some point in most of our childhoods, we experienced a time when being open to criticism or rejection caused us pain.
+(Perhaps our crush rejected us, we were punished after admitting we forgot our homework, or were told we didn't sing well enough to make the school musical.)
 When these rejections are poorly communicated (as they often are), we internalize a very painful message: we simply aren't good enough.

-Yet we live in a world filled with different beliefs and opinions–someone will always find something about us to reject.
-The criticism of others has exactly as much power over us as we decide to give it–we are allowed to be works-in-progress, to make errors and mistakes, to learn and grow.
+Yet, we live in a world filled with different beliefs and opinions–someone will always find something about us to reject.
+The criticism of others has exactly as much power over us as we decide to give it.
+We are allowed to be works-in-progress, to make errors and mistakes, and to learn and grow.
 We are allowed to be perfectly imperfect.
 This doesn't mean that the feedback we get from others doesn't matter–it just does not change our worth.

 How to Explore Vulnerability

-- Be Able to Recognize "Defensive Mode."
+- Be able to recognize "defensive mode."
 This can manifest in each of us differently.
 Some may become afraid, others may become angry or aggressive.
 It can arise from something externally threatening, or from an inner thought or emotion that sets us into a spiral.
 Sometimes it manifests as a fight-or-flight instinct, though it doesn't have to.
 Understanding your defense patterns is an incredibly important part of mental health, not only building self-esteem.
-(If this is a new concept for you, I'd consider talking to a therapist, we have trained to help you uncover this within yourself.)
+(If this is a new concept for you, I'd consider talking to a therapist.)

-- Assess the Validity.
+- Assess the validity of that fear.
 Does that identity ring true?
 If not, you might just be a normal person who made a one-time mistake or has an odd door-lock-forgetting quirk.
-If that's the case, what would it feel like to say, "Yes, I probably did it, sorry about that!"
+If that's the case, what would it feel like to say, "Yes, I probably did it, sorry about that."
 It if does ring true, perhaps it's a good opportunity to examine ways you'd like to change.
 But it doesn't mean that the rest of you is not a worthy person.

 Exploring vulnerability can open up new parts of us, and change our journey towards self-esteem in ways we never expected.
 Give it a try and see if it works for you.